DevExpress-Examples/office-file-api-in-web-api-app/README.md

 * Split Word, Excel and PDF files.
 * Merge Word, Excel and PDF files.
 * Password-protect Word, Excel and PDF files.
+* Export Word, Excel and PDF files to accessible PDFs.
+* Generate a letter based on a Word mail merge template.

 The project contains a Dockerfile that specifies how to build the application in a Docker container.